xeolabs/xeolabs.github.com/index.md

 * Developed the WebGL-based 3D viewers used within **[BIMData](./portfolio/bimdata)**,  **[BIMSurfer](http://bimsurfer.org/)** and **[SolidComponents](./portfolio/solidcomponents-viewer)**
 * Created two open source WebGL engines: **[SceneJS](http://scenejs.org)**, one of the first widely-used WebGL engines, and **[xeogl](http://xeogl.org)**, which is used in several commercial IFC and CAD viewers
 * Contributing author on **[OpenGL Insights](http://openglinsights.com/)**
-* Worked remotely with clients in the USA, Netherlands, Sweden, France, Germany and Norway

 For more info, check out my **[portfolio]({{ site.url }}/portfolio/)** and **[resume](http://linkedin.com/in/lindsaystanleykay)**.<br><br>